 A few hours turned to 24, but the scammer kept assuring me to exercise more patience and he would send my money, until 24 hours became 3 days.

 At this point, it dawned on me I'd just been a victim of a scam.
-What baffled me was, each time I called the guy he would pick up and calmly explain he was having some difficulties and implore me to be patient.
+What baffled me was that each time I called the guy, he would pick up and calmly explain he was having some difficulties and implore me to be patient.
 This went on for a month, until I was finally able to still that small part of me that kept insisting the guy wasn't a scammer and was truly experiencing difficulties like he claimed.

 Some Key Facts About Scam and Scammers You Should Know